HenrikJoreteg/redux-bundler/docs/README.md

 * `selectIsLoggedIn` selects and passes a prop named `isLoggedIn` (not `SelectIsLoggedIn` because that'd be weird).
 * `doLogin` doesn't need to be bound to the store in any way, because it was already pre-bound when it was attached to the store so the function passed as a prop is already ready to use and it will just do what you'd expect.
-* if for some reason you make a typo in one of these names of a selector or action creator the mistake will be easy to catch because `connect()` will throw an error if you try to connect something that doesn't exist on the store.
+* If for some reason you make a typo in one of these names of a selector or action creator the mistake will be easy to catch because `connect()` will throw an error if you try to connect something that doesn't exist on the store.
 * There's a single import, instead of three.
 This is a drastic reduction of boilerplate especially when you're connecting many things (not to mention wasted time resolving require dependencies).
 * There's no need to write a `mapStateToProps` or `mapDispatchToProps` function to pass to `connect()`
 * The `connect()` method here along with a `<Provider />` are available [for Preact](https://github.com/HenrikJoreteg/redux-bundler-preact) and [for React](https://github.com/HenrikJoreteg/redux-bundler-react).